-In the heart of Singapore’s famous shopping street, Orchard Road, I headed for the “jewelry street” at Ion Orchard shopping mall.
+In the heart of Singapore’s famous shopping street, Orchard Road, I headed for the “jewelry street” at ION shopping mall.
 For people who had never been to Singapore, you need to know that this is a location where clusters of leading jewelry stores are located side by side.

 I took a quick look and politely left the store without asking for further specifications of the ring as it was way over my intended budget.
 Moving on, I headed into more stores and made inquiries only to find out that most local jewelry establishments do not carry heart shaped diamonds in their inventories.

-With further store hopping, I did manage to find a number of heart shaped diamonds (a total of 8) at one of the more prominent stores.
+With further store hopping, I managed to find a number of heart shaped diamonds (a total of 8) at one of the more prominent stores.
 With my budget, the sales assistant helped me to narrow the choices down to a diamond of the following specifications:

 When the sales person was asked how he deemed the cut of the diamond to be excellent despite having no such grades listed in the report, the reason he gave was that the diamond had “excellent” brilliance and sparkled under the jewelry store’s lighting.

-One of the gravest mistake people make in their judgment is to make a purchase in-store based on the “best” diamond the store had to offer.
-Little did they know that the “best” stone the store had to offer is barely mediocre when they compare it to a truly well-cut diamond.
+One of the gravest mistakes people make in their judgment is to make a purchase in-store based on the “best” diamond the store has.
+Little did they know that the “best” stone the store had to offer is mediocre when they compare it to a truly well-cut diamond.

 It’s not easy for beginners to tell differences in brilliance from one stone to another under high powered LED lighting.
 Personally, it took me close to a year and the experience of viewing thousands of diamonds before I can identify well-cut fancies without the aid of any light performance tools like the ASET or Idealscope.

 Moving on, I took note of the diamond’s specifications and left the store.
 Read on to learn more about the SHOCKING discovery after making some simple comparisons to online vendors.